HP Developer Experience

 Planning

-This project was concepted using a Design Thinking methodology to understand the users of our product and their needs.
+This project was developed using a Design Thinking methodology to understand the users of our product and their needs.
 Extensive background research was done internally to understand employee pain points, requests, and requirements to create achievable and measureable goals.
-I hosted multiple workshops to ideate and refine ideas.
+I hosted multiple workshops with users and stakeholders to learn, ideate, and refine ideas.
 We defined goals and created "Dave Developer" as our persona, and he was divided into two sub-personas: the Consumer (content user) and the Publisher (content creator).
 Then I outlined a site map based on all the compiled research and brainstorming to begin prototyping.

 Landing Page

-The design for our Landing page provided all the top level content that the portal offered so users could easily be directed to the solution they were looking for.
-We tracked feedback and analytics to design the second iteration, which included a more prominent view of what asset types are available and a personalized homepage experience.
+The design for the Landing page provided all the top level content that the portal offered so users could easily be directed to the solution they were looking for.
+The MVP design feature a simple list of resources and categories to get users on the site and gather data.
+The second iteration featured a more personalized experience with a left hand navigation that included information relevant to that user's profile as well as a more prominent view of the asset categories from the catalog, which was the most userd feature on the site by far.
+We tracked feedback and analytics to design the third iteration, which included a personalized homepage experience.
 The upgrade from the static display to a feed that pulls content relevant to that employee's role and peers made the site more important than just a place to go to find a tool.
 It became a hub for employees to learn about resources within the company that they might not know are available.
 With this change there was marked rise in homepage visits from both unique and repeat users.

 Search Results

-The goal for the Catalog was for users to be able to search the extensive catalog of tools and services that are internal to HP.
-The discovery exists in three phases: card preview, sidebar, and full view.
+The goal for the Asset Catalog was to enable users to search the extensive catalog of tools and services that are internal to HP, learn about tools that may solve a problem within their current project, and implement that solution.
+We began with a basic list of assets with the ability to filter by asset type.
+We used this MVP to track users' behaviors and interview "power users" to understand what their expectations were from the Catalog and how we could meet their needs.
+After The discovery exists in three phases: card preview, sidebar, and full view.
 The information that appears at each phase was tested with users to help them skim through and quickly discover the tool they are looking for without getting derailed by unnecessary information if the asset was not their solution.
 Each type of asset (API, pipeline, etc.) has specific filtering and sorting rules relevant to that asset type.

 API Upload

-The main event for the hp.dev portal is the API publishing experience.
-The goal of the API catalog is to reduce rework within the organization, allowing the sharing of internally developed resource APIs.
-In order to achieve this, an API owner would need to fill out numerous data fields for users to learn about their API.
-The initial research included card sorting exercises with users to understand what their mental models of API information were and how to draft our initial design.
+The most anticipated feature of the hp.dev portal was the ability for developers to share internally developed APIs to reduce rework within HP.
+Often multiple teams within the organization would develop APIs that functioned similarly, and had they known the API already existed they could have implemented it into their own code.
+In order to achieve this, an API owner would need to fill out numerous data fields for users to learn about their API, an extremely complex and time consuming endeavor.
 This experience went through multiple iterations through testing, where we learned how to optimize and organize the pages and reduce the cognitive load for the user.
-A gamification element of API status was included to incentivize API owners to fill out all the input fields for a more complete API entry.
+For example, initially I began with a sinlge page that contained all the data input fields, with the thought that a single page would feel less taxing.
+However, the feedback was it was too overwhelming, and so I did user research with a card sorting exercise through Miro to understand what their mental models of API information were and how more intuitively break up the requirements into more bite-sized chunks.
+A gamification element of API status was also included to incentivize API owners to fill out all the input fields for a more complete API entry, which would create more value for users searching the asset Catalog.
 Future plans for the API upload experience include batch API upload and AI assisted API upload/creation.

 Iterative Design